xcore/sc_i2s/doc/master.rst

 Description/Operation
 --------------------

 The I2S master component runs in a single thread.
+This thread takes the following parameters (see API for details):

+    - A structure containing the required hardware resources (i.e. clock-blocks and ports)

+    - A streaming channel end for communcation of data to/from the I2S thread

+    - A master clock to bit clock divide value (typically 2, 4 or 8)

+Typically the device value passed into the function is 2, 4 or 8.
+This can be calulated as follows:

+divide = MCLK Frequency / (Sample Frequency * 64)

+For example for a MCLK frequency of 24.576MHz and desired sample freqency of 48kHz:

+    24.576 / (48000 * 64) = 8

+And for 96kHz:

+    24.576 / (96000 * 64) = 4

+The function get_mclk_bclk_div(unsigned sampFreq, unsigned mClkFreq) can be called that returns this value if required.

 On calling the I2S master thread it's first task is to setup the hardware resources into a configuration suitable for I2S operation.

 One clock block is clocked from the master clock (MCLK port).
 This clock block is then used to clock the BCLK port.